 Another aspect that is worth mentioning to any family considering this guy is his incredibly strong prey drive.
 Boy, is anything small and furry in trouble if they enter his yard!
 He is agile and surprisingly fast, and there’s a good chance that he’ll capture whatever catches his eye.
 This is another personality trait that surprises people, but mainly because they failed to research his ratting and hunting history.
 Never let this pup off-leash.

 The Airedale is a large-sized dog who weighs between 50 and 70 pounds.
 Males measure around 23 inches tall, from paw to shoulder.
 And females should be slightly shorter than this, but the breed standard does not specify specific measurements for females.
 Both males and females should be sturdy and well-muscled, with an overall powerful yet agile appearance.

 The Airedale is well-known for his long and flat skull.
-His eyes are small and dark and full of cheeky, intelligent, and keen terrier expression.
-Ears should be small and triangular-shaped, dropping down towards his cheeks.
-His keen nose is large and fleshy, and his smile tight, with a mostly friendly but sometimes serious expression.
+His eyes are small and dark and full of cheeky, intelligent, and keen terrier expressions.
+Their ears should be small and triangular-shaped, dropping down towards his cheeks.
+His keen nose is large and fleshy, and his smile is tight, with a mostly friendly but sometimes serious expression.
 His tail is of medium length, carried gaily but not curled over his back.

 Coat & Colors

 The Airedale’s coat is one of his most-loved features.
 His coat is short in length, and it is described as hard, dense, and wiry.
 It sits close to the body, lying straight.
 The outer coat is stiff, crinkled, or slightly waved.
 The Airedale’s undercoat sits at the base of the hard stiff hair, and it is much softer to the touch.